Best Singapore REIT ETFs in 2026: How to choose for your portfolio

 The chart below shows the months when each REIT ETF has historically paid dividends, depending on its distribution policy.

-The CSOP iEdge S-REIT ETF and Lion-Phillip S-REIT ETF typically pay dividends in February and August.
+The CSOP iEdge S-REIT Leaders ETF (SGX: SRT) and Lion-Phillip S-REIT ETF (SGX:CLR) typically pay dividends in February and August.

 The AmovaAM Asia Ex Japan REIT ETF pays out quarterly, with distributions in February, May, August and November.

-The Phillip APAC REIT ETF distributes dividends in January and July, while the UOB APAC Green REIT ETF declares dividends in April and October.
+The Phillip APAC REIT ETF distributes dividends in January and July, while the UOB APAC Green REIT ETF pays out dividends in April and October.

 #3 – Expense ratio

-As an investor in ETFs, we would want the fees incurred in managing the ETF and other fees such as trustee fees to be kept low.
+As an investor in ETFs, we would want the fees incurred in managing the ETF to be kept low.

-The expense ratio of the Singapore REIT ETFs range from 0.55-1.64% per annum.
+The expense ratios of the Singapore REIT ETFs range from 0.54-1.14% per annum.
+The expense ratio may be subjected to change on a yearly basis.

 #4 – Geographical exposure

-The other three Singapore REIT ETFs have broader exposure to other regions in the region, including Hong Kong and Australia.
+The other three Singapore REIT ETFs have broader exposure to other regions in the region, including Hong Kong, Australia, Japan, and others.

 #5 – Sustainability

-The UOB APAC Green REIT ETF is the world’s first APAC Green REIT ETF, and offers exposure to REITs with relatively better environmental performance.
+The UOB APAC Green REIT ETF is the world’s first APAC Green REIT ETF, and offers exposure to REITs tilted towards environmentally friendly properties.

 How do the Singapore REIT ETFs fare on these measures?